machbarschaft/machbarschaft/README.md

 ### Roadmap MACHBARSCHAFT

-<i>Note: This section hasn't been translated into English yet.
+<i>Note: This section is still work in progress.
+It hasn't been translated into English yet, and formulations are still being improved.
 Please check back later for a translation.</i>

-MACHBARSCHAFT
-EIN ANRUF HILFT

-Hilfe ohne Medienbruch für ältere Menschen

-Wir entwickeln einen Telefonservice, den ältere Menschen einfach anrufen können, um ihre Bedürfnisse auszusprechen.
-Ein Bot nimmt die Anfrage entgegen und bildet daraus mit Hilfe von Künstlicher Intelligenz eine Anfrage, die wir in eine App einspielen.
-In der App finden sich freiwillige Nachbarn und Nachbarinnen, die Anfragen annehmen und Erledigungen übernehmen – vom kleinen Einkauf bis zur Abholung von Medikamenten oder anderen Erledigungen für das tägliche Leben.

-So machen wir Nachbar:innen zu Machbar:innen.

 #### Phase 1: BUILD + LAUNCH

 ##### Use Cases: